-The other cities to host events in the series will be Macau in China from December 1 to 2, Rome in Italy from December 15 to 16, Seoul in South Korea from December 22 to 23 and Nimes in France from January 18 to 20.
+The other cities to host events in the series will be Macau in China from December 1 to 2, Rome in Italy from December 15 to 16 and Nimes in France from January 18 to 20.

 World Archery secretary general Tom Dielen claimed the new series will “build on the success” of the previous archery World Cup.

 “The idea is to establish a self-sustaining mass participation circuit built on successful individual tournaments, strengthening a disicipline enjoyed by a large majority of recreational archers while providing a professional indoor tour for elite athletes,” he said.

 Each of the tournaments will feature three areas of competition.

 First, an elite ranking using each athlete’s best three results across the season.